se-edu/se-book/testing/testingTypes/exploratoryVsScriptedTesting/what/text.md

 <tip-box>

-:package: Here is an example thought process behind a segment of an exploratory testing session:
+{{ icon_example }} Here is an example thought process behind a segment of an exploratory testing session:

 > “Hmm... looks like feature x is broken.
 This usually means feature n and k could be broken too; we need to look at them soon.
 > But before that, let us give a good test run to feature y because users can still use the product if feature y works, even if x doesn’t work.
 Now, if feature y doesn’t work 100%, we have a major problem and this has to be made known to the development team sooner rather than later...”